fynnoldenburg/NOVA-SBE-Publications-Network-Analytics/README.md

 # NOVA SBE Publications Network Analytics

-Final group project of the course 2623-Network Analytics-2122_T3.
-We are analysing the network of research article collaborations at NOVA School of Business and Economics and related institutions.
+*Final group project for the course Network Analytics.
+We are analyzing the network of research article collaborations at Nova School of Business & Economics and authors from related institutions.*

 ![alt text](https://github.com/fynnoldenburg/NOVA-SBE-Publications-Network-Analytics/blob/main/Total_Network_Plot.png?raw=true)